Chenyi92/OS_HW2_selfproject/README.md

 # OS_HW2_421
 ## Introduction_the goal
 This program aims to generate Fibonacci sequence in multithreaded way.
 The Fibonacci sequence is the series of numbers 0, 1, 1, 2, 3, 5, 8, … .
-Formally, it can be expressed as:fib0=0fib1=1fibn=fibn-1+fibn-2
+Formally, it can be expressed as:fib0=0,fib1=1,fibn=fibn-1+fibn-2
 ## Introduction_detail
 Firstly, the program prompts the user to enter the number of Fibonacci numbers that they want to generate.
 This input is stored in the variable num.